 One of the biggest draws to the Keen Targhee III WP Mid is comfort.
 Straight out of the box, this boot feels cushy on your feet and requires little to no break-in period, which is a rare combination in hiking footwear.
 In addition, the removable footbed has a quality feel and gets high marks among users pretty much across the board.
 So long as you stick to established trails and don’t push the limits, it’s one of the most comfortable boots we’ve tested.
 It’s worth noting that the Targhee III still is a wide boot, and particularly in the toe box.
 It’s not quite as roomy as the old Targhee II, but those with narrow feet likely will find themselves swimming with all of the space, and that certainly can take its toll on comfort over time.

 At 2 pounds 2.8 ounces, the Keen Targhee III falls into our “lightweight” hiking boot category.
-In use, the Targhee III feels light on the foot and we experienced no fatigue or feelings of clunkiness that sometimes occurs with heavier boots.
-Moreover, the leather build is decently tough and durable, so Keen didn’t favor cheap materials or too much mesh to shave weight.
+In use, the Targhee III feels light on the foot, and we experienced no fatigue or feelings of clunkiness that sometimes occurs with heavier boots.
 For comparison, the Merrell Moab 2 Mid WP is slightly heavier at 2 pounds 4 ounces, although that boot offers more in the way of stability (more on that below).
-And for a burlier boot for challenging trails and longer days, the midweight category features heavy hitters like the Lowa Renegade (2 pounds 7 ounces) and Salomon Quest 4D 3 GTX (2 pounds 13.2 ounces), both of which are considerably more expensive than the Keen.
+Others in this category, including the Oboz Bridger Mid BDry (2 lbs.
+6 oz.) and Vasque Talus AT UltraDry (2 lbs.
+3 oz.) also slightly outweigh the Keen.
+Salomon’s X Ultra 3 Mid GTX is lighter at 1 pound 15.7 ounces, but that boot is less protective underfoot.
+And for a burlier option for challenging trails and longer days, the midweight category features heavy hitters like the Lowa Renegade (2 lbs.
+7 oz.) and Salomon Quest 4D 3 GTX (2 lbs.
+13.2 oz.), both of which are considerably more expensive than the Keen.

 Similar to the Keen.Dry waterproof membrane described below, the Keen Targhee III WP Mid uses in-house rubber for traction.
 Compared to commonly used Vibram outsoles, we didn’t notice much of a drop-off.
 The multi-directional lugs are substantial and grippy—a notable improvement over the Targhee II’s dated design—the sole didn’t get clogged up with mud, and we encountered few issues with slippage due to traction.
 However, we do have a hard time separating traction and stability altogether.
 Because the Targhee IIIs don’t offer the support or rigidity for rugged hiking over steep or rocky terrain, our slips occurred from the ankles and not the soles.
 But if you keep the Targhee IIIs on trail, they should offer ample traction over most standard rocks and roots that you’ll encounter along the way.